cloudfoundry-attic/cephfs-bosh-release/README.md

 SSH onto the bosh release VM

-`bosh ssh --gateway_host <your bosh director ip> --gateway_user vcap --strict_host_key_checking=no cell_z1/0`
+`bosh ssh --gateway_host <your bosh director ip> --gateway_user vcap --strict_host_key_checking=no cephbroker/0`

-Check the health of the cephdriver service
+Check the health of the cephbroker service

 `sudo monit summary`

-which should report something like this:-
+which should report something like this:

 ```
 The Monit daemon 5.2.4 uptime: 15h 24m